inkVerb/verb/dev/official-cheat-sheet.md

 vultr-cli snapshot list
 ```

-Find the serial number for the arch-laemp-keyed snapshot, use that as the first argument for setsnapshot below
+Find the serial number for the arch-laemp-keyed snapshot, use that as the first argument for setsnapshot below; we will nickname it laemp1

 | **Rink 4** #